TransistorFM/podcastindustry.org/README.md

 Rationale:
 The IAB study provides a concrete figure for the U.S. market at $1.9 billion.
 To estimate the global market, we analyzed data from multiple sources (above).

 Based on this data, we estimate that the U.S. represents approximately 60-65% of the global podcast advertising market.
-This is higher than our initial estimate due to:
+This estimate is based on these findings:

 a) The U.S. market's advanced podcast monetization compared to other countries.
 b) The relative size of the U.S. digital ad market compared to other major markets.
 c) The dominance of U.S.-based podcast platforms and networks globally.

 Calculating from the U.S. revenue of $1.9 billion:

 - If U.S. is 65% of global: $1.9 billion / 0.65 = $2.92 billion global
 - If U.S. is 60% of global: $1.9 billion / 0.60 = $3.17 billion global